Swifter1243/VivifyTemplate/README.md

 - **Uncompressed**: Advised for quick iteration.
 Do not distribute.
 - **Compressed**: Takes much longer but is necessary for final upload.

 When you first run the exporter, you will be asked for an output directory.
 This is where your `bundleinfo.json` and asset bundles will end up.
-The path your set will be remembered for subsequent builds.
+The path you set will be remembered for subsequent builds.
 To change the output directory, run `Vivify > Settings > Forget Output Directory` and build again.

 By default, your project will try to export a bundle called `bundle`.
 You can change this in `Vivify > Settings > Set Project Bundle Name`.